mt7180/prefect-pulumi-data-orchestration/README.md

 When you feed in an `event_message`, the message payload will get extracted.
 Then, some more data is gathered and transformed to finally be used for a newsletter, which will be sent to each registered user.

-The functions used in this workflow are also decorated and are in fact prefect tasks and a sub-flow.
+You will notice that the functions used in this workflow are also decorated and are in fact prefect tasks and a sub-flow.
-This allow us to define retry functionality, for example for the case, that the API call or email send task does not work on the first attempt.
+This allows us to define retry functionality, for example for the case, that the API call or email send task does not work on the first attempt.

 See the above flow with the related tasks and a second flow below: